genuary2021/genuary2021.github.io/index.md

 # GENUARY?

-GENUARY is an artificially generated month of time where we build code to make beautiful things.
+GENUARY is an artificially generated month of time where we build code that makes beautiful things.

 It happens during the month of January 2021.